 The full lifecycle

-• Finished — the estimate is fully closed out and filed in your History.
+- Finished — the job is paid and fully closed out, filed in your History.
+The button for this step is labeled Paid and Finished.

 Your dashboard groups these for you: Active Work (Accepted, Held) and History (Completed, Finished, Canceled) — so you always know where each job stands.